jreisinger/docs/notes/glossary.md

 ## loose coupling

-a system property and design strategy in which a system’s components have minimal knowledge of any other components.
-Two systems can be said to be loosely coupled when changes to one component generally don’t require changes to the other
+A system property and design strategy in which a system’s components have minimal knowledge of any other components.
+Two systems can be said to be loosely coupled when changes to one component generally don’t require changes to the other.

 ## marshalling